 Reward: Street Food Kitchen, Timaru

 If you’re keen for some varied landscapes on your walk, try Mt Nimrod in the Hunters Hills area outside of Timaru.
 Walking through a forest, trampers will reach a waterfall that plummets out of a rock arch and then continue on to a climb out of the forest.
-At the top, trampers are rewarded with great views of the coast.
-Listed as an advanced track, Mt Nimrod can take about 2-3 hours, depending on your pace.
+At the top, trampers are rewarded with views of the coast.
+Listed as an advanced track, Mt Nimrod can take about two to three hours, depending on your pace.

 Photo source: DoC